UrbanCode/UCADF-Core-Library/README.md

 The UCADF provides actions as a DSL that allows administrators to define a set of actions to perform using a YAML syntax.

 ## Complex Action Sets
-The UrbanCode UI has steps that allow administrators to create a process to can manage UrbanCode entities, e.g. create an application and set the application security, create a component and set the component security, create resources for the applications/components and set the security, create environments and set the security, etc. However, these processes can be time-consuming to create and may take a long time to run when managing a lot of entities as each step runs separately on an agent.
+The UrbanCode UI has steps that allow administrators to create processes to manage UrbanCode entities, e.g. create an application and set the application security, create a component and set the component security, create resources for the applications/components and set the security, create environments and set the security, etc. However, these processes can be time-consuming to create and may take a long time to run when managing a lot of entities as each step runs separately on an agent.

 The UCADF provides the ability to define a large set of complex task actions as YAML and run those as one plugin step.